couchbaselabs/dcp-documentation/upr_design_spec.md

 It is also important that the replica persist the mutation in sequence order.
 This is already guaranteed as long as items are sent in sequence order, and the replica persists everything in the partition write queue in a single commit.

-## How front end clients ensure mutations are persisted to disk or replicated.
+## How front end clients ensure mutations are persisted to disk on master

 Clients when performing a mutation can either block until the mutation is persisted, or receive the sequence update number, partition ID and current server failover ID and waits until the server has persisted it.

-There can be 3 kinds of blocking of the front end client to ensure persistence:
+There can be 3 kinds of operations of the front end client to ensure persistence:

 1. The server blocks on the mutation response until the mutation is durable, by monitoring internally when the persisted sequence number is greater than or equal to assigned sequence number.
-2. The server sends back the high update sequence #, and the client makes a new type of connection, sends the sequence # and partition ID and failover ID, and server blocks until persistence has completed through that sequence.
+2. The server sends back the high update sequence #, and the client makes a new type of connection, sends the sequence # and partition ID and failover ID, and the server blocks until persistence has completed through that sequence.
 3. The server sends back the high update sequence #, and the client polls the server with the sequence #, partition ID and failover ID, and keeps polling until the server has completed persistence through that sequence.

 For 2 and 3 above, if the server's failover ID doesn't match the ID supplied by the client, it returns an error.
-The client will need to reexamine the server's version of the document and possible re-perform the mutation to ensure it complete.
+The client will need to reexamine the server's version of the document and possibly re-perform the mutation to ensure it's complete.
 If the server is no longer the master of that partition, it will return a "not my partition" error and the client will reload the cluster map and retry.

-To detect when a mutation is replicated to a replica node, the master server will return the sequence update number, partition ID and current server failover ID, and the client will connect to a replica and can perform the same operations as 2 or 3 above, with the exception it's passed a flag to indicate it's waiting not for persistence of the sequence #, but the arrival from the master.
-Optionally, it can also wait until the replica persists the item by using the same options as when waiting for persistence on the master.
+## How front end clients ensure mutations are replicated or persisted on a replica

+There can be 2 kinds of operations of the front end client to ensure replication or replica persistence.
+First the client gets the new sequence for a mutation transaction from the server, then:

+2. The master server sends back the high update sequence #, and the client makes a new type of connection to a replica, sends the sequence # and partition ID and failover ID, and the replica server blocks until the replica has received a snapshot higher or equal to the sequence # returned by the master server.
+3. The server sends back the high update sequence #, and the client polls the server with the sequence #, partition ID and failover ID, and keeps polling until the server has completed snapshot persistence through that sequence.

+For 2 and 3 above, if the server's failover ID doesn't match the ID supplied by the client, it returns an error.
+The client will need to reexamine the server's version of the document and possibly re-perform the mutation to ensure it's complete.
+If the server is no longer the master of that partition, it will return a "not my partition" error and the client will reload the cluster map and retry.

+Note: because of subsequent updates by another client and reduplication of item, the client can't just wait for the sequence to arrive at the replica, since it might have been elided by subsequent updates.
+Waiting for doc id is more expensive than necessary, instead we wait for a complete snapshot from the master where the high snapshot sequence # is equal to or higher than supplied by the client.

 ## How we can get single document ACID